Los Ingobernables

-Los Ingobernables (Spanish for "The Ungovernables") is a lucha libre (Mexican professional wrestling) stable based in the Consejo Mundial de Lucha Libre (CMLL) promotion.
+Los Ingobernables (Spanish for "The Ungovernables") is a Mexican professional wrestling stable based in the Consejo Mundial de Lucha Libre (CMLL) promotion.
 It was formed in April 2014 by La Máscara, Rush and La Sombra, and has since become renowned as one of the top antagonistic groups in CMLL history.
 As members of the group, La Máscara has held the CMLL World Light Heavyweight Championship and the CMLL World Tag Team Championship alongside Rush, while La Sombra has held the NWA World Historic Middleweight and Welterweight Championships.
 Through CMLL's working relationship with New Japan Pro-Wrestling (NJPW), Tetsuya Naito joined the stable in 2015, eventually forming an offshoot group named Los Ingobernables de Japón in the Japanese promotion.

 On September 27, 2019, founding member Rush and his father La Bestia del Ring announced their departures from CMLL.
-On December 14, Rush announced that he would be forming a new group, La Facción Ingobernable (Spanish for "The Ungovernable Faction"), in Lucha Libre AAA Worldwide (AAA) and Ring of Honor (ROH).
+On December 14, Rush announced that he would be forming a new group, La Facción Ingobernable (Spanish for "The Ungovernable Faction"), which has since been featured in Lucha Libre AAA Worldwide (AAA), Ring of Honor (ROH), and All Elite Wrestling (AEW).

-On March 24, 2021, CMLL announced the re-establishment of the group, dubbed Los Nuevos Ingobernables (Spanish for "The New Ungovernables"), which will be led by El Terrible.
+On March 24, 2021, CMLL announced the re-establishment of the group, dubbed Los Nuevos Ingobernables (Spanish for "The New Ungovernables"), led by El Terrible.